 - Dairy-free caramel sauce

-You can store it in a mason jar in the fridge for 3-4 days.
-Either reheat it and enjoy or blend it with some ice and extra coconut milk into an iced pumpkin spice latte.
+Store leftover pumpkin spice latte in a mason jar in the fridge for 3-4 days.
+Either reheat it in a slow cooker or on a stove over low heat or blend it with some ice and extra coconut milk into an iced pumpkin spice latte.
+This works for dairy-free crockpot hot chocolate too.

 More Pumpkin Spice Recipes You’ll Love